Lingbing/epuR/README.md

 ## Using `dygraphs`

-`dygraphs` can be directly use to make the time series plot interactive:
+`dygraphs` can be directly employed to make the time series plot
+interactive:

 ``` r
 library(dygraphs)